Iurie Priganiuc

-Iurie Priganiuc (born 23 October 1978) is a Moldovan professional footballer who last played for FC Druzhba Maykop in Russian Second Division.
+Iurie Priganiuc (born 23 October 1978) is a former Moldovan professional footballer.

-Football career

 Priganiuc arrived in Russia in January 2005.
 He signed a three-year contract with FC Khimki.

 International career

 He played his last official game for Moldova on 12 October 2005.
 In the whole 2006 FIFA World Cup qualification, Priganiuc played in nine of Moldova's ten matches, missing one through suspension.